 |Graduate entry||USD||300-700||2012||per month|

 |Highly skilled technician||USD||150-200||2012||per month|

 |Unskilled labourer||USD||80-100||2012||per month|

 |Security guard||USD||70-90||2012||per month|

-All employers are required to contribute quarterly to the Rwanda Social Security Board for their employees' social security.
+As an employer, you are required to contribute quarterly to the Rwanda Social Security Board for their employees' social security.
 The contribution rates are set below.

 The pension is a defined benefit scheme, based on years of service (2 % a year for a minimum of 15 years) and average of the last three years of salary.
 It is portable between employers.